DINO-SLAM: DINO-informed RGB-D SLAM for Neural Implicit and Explicit Representations: Introduction

 \section{Introduction}

 Dense simultaneous localization and mapping (SLAM) has emerged as a fundamental technology in robotics and autonomous systems, with extensive applications ranging from mobile robotics to autonomous vehicles.
 As a core component of spatial intelligence, dense SLAM enables real-time camera localization while constructing detailed environmental maps, thereby facilitating autonomous navigation and scene understanding.
 Initially, SLAM techniques were primarily hand-crafted algorithms \cite{orbslam, mur2017orb, campos2021orb, newcombe2011dtam, salas2013slam++}, facing limitations in the presence of challenging lighting conditions and poorly textured environments.
-The advent of deep learning has further advanced the field which significantly improves pose estimation accuracy through learned features and matching \cite{tateno2017cnn, li2020structure, teed2021droid}, peaking with the recent breakthroughs in novel view synthesis, notably Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS) \cite{kerbl20233d}, that have revolutionized this field with new, exciting possibilities.
-Nevertheless, current NeRF or 3DGS-based SLAM systems primarily focus on geometric reconstruction and photometric consistency, overlooking higher-level scene understanding necessary for complex scene representation and autonomous navigation.
-Indeed, these frameworks rely on supervisory signals coming from pixel-wise colors or depth, thus lacking such a higher-level understanding of both those local and global properties that conventional feed-forward vision models can encode in deep features \cite{caron2021emerging}.
+The advent of deep learning has further advanced the field, significantly improving pose estimation accuracy through learned features and matching \cite{tateno2017cnn, li2020structure, teed2021droid}, peaking with the recent breakthroughs in novel view synthesis, notably Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf} and Gaussian Splatting (GS) \cite{kerbl20233d}, that have revolutionized this field with new, exciting possibilities.
+Among these, the possibility of rendering images from novel viewpoints during or after the mapping process is an intriguing side-product not enabled by conventional SLAM systems or even by the most modern feed-forward models \cite{murai2025mast3r,liu2025slam3r,maggio2025vggt-slam,gong2026magist3r}.
+Nevertheless, current NeRF or GS-based SLAM systems primarily focus on geometric reconstruction and photometric consistency, overlooking higher-level scene understanding necessary for complex scene representation and autonomous navigation.
+Indeed, on the one hand, these frameworks rely on supervisory signals coming from pixel-wise colors or depth, thus lacking such a higher-level understanding of both those local and global properties that conventional feed-forward vision models can encode in deep features \cite{caron2021emerging,oquab2023dinov2}.
+On the other hand, vision foundation models like DINO \cite{caron2021emerging,oquab2023dinov2} excel at extracting high-level features from color images, yet inherently do not take into account the 3D structure of the scene.
+Therefore, we argue that naively integrating such features into SLAM pipelines could already soften the aforementioned problem, yet only marginally.
+By contrast, enriching such features with geometry awareness has the potential to further improve performance: we argue this can be achieved by jointly processing such features with the simplest geometry cue available to RGB-D SLAM systems: \textbf{depth}.